Student Employment Handbook - Hiring and Supervision

 - Current KSU staff with a "manager/supervisor" role, as defined by Human Resources, will be able to log into CampusWorks using their FlashLine User name and Password.
 Managers may delegate this responsibility to one or more other staff members in their department by identifying them as "delegates" in CampusWorks.
 Delegates will log in and hire students using their own FlashLine credentials to hire on behalf of their manager.

 - To hire grant funded student appointments, the employment offer must be submitted by the Primary Investigator (PI) through CampusWorks (or a PI-approved delegate).
 The PI must also be indicated as the "Supervisor" in CampusWorks for the purpose of approving time-worked.

 - Once you have located the student, you will be able to view the student's Federal Work Study award status and any outstanding employment eligibility requirements.

 5) Submit the following hiring information in CampusWorks:

 |Position Number||Pay Amount/Level|

-6) Career Services will review and approve your online request, or contact you if further information is required.
+6) Career Exploration and Development will review and approve your online request, or contact you if further information is required.
 Once approved, notice of your online employment offer will be forwarded via email to the student for confirmation of acceptance.